QuickenLoans/uri-template/README.md

 ## Requirements ##

-This package requires PHP 5.6+ (though it will likely work in 5.5), the ctype extension and the mbstring extension.
+This package requires PHP 5.4+, the ctype extension and the mbstring extension.
 Additionally, it only allows for UTF-8 templates (though this could be changed in the future).